piotrmurach/tty-logger/README.md

 # • debug   logged
 ```

-Or elevating level to error with a constant `ERROR_LEVEL`:
+Or elevate a level to an error with a constant `ERROR_LEVEL`:

 ```ruby
 logger.log_at TTY::Logger::ERROR_LEVEL do